Countdown stabbings: Man pleads guilty to attempted murder

 Counsel John Westgate confirmed there was no application for continued name suppression - an order that had been in force since charges were laid following the shocking incident on May 10 this year.

-Chaos ensued when Lambert, of Dunedin, walked into Countdown Central about 2.35pm that day and began stabbing people in the pharmacy aisle.
+Chaos ensued when Lambert walked into Countdown Dunedin Central about 2.35pm that day and began stabbing people in the pharmacy aisle.

 Crown prosecutor Richard Smith said Lambert had made an earlier trip to the supermarket that day where he bought a soft drink but had insufficient funds for two cans of beer.